Infinite-Duration Bidding Games: Discussion and Future Directions

+This work belongs to a line of works that transfer concepts and ideas between the areas of formal verification and algorithmic game theory \cite{NRTV07}.
+Examples of works in the intersection of the two fields include logics for specifying multi-agent systems \cite{AHK02,CHP10,MMPV14}, studies of equilibria in games related to synthesis and repair problems \cite{CHJ06,Cha06,FKL10,AAK15}, non-zero-sum games in formal verification \cite{BBMU15,BBPG12,CMJ04}, and applying concepts from formal methods to {\em resource allocation games} such as rich specifications \cite{AKT16}, efficient reasoning about very large games \cite{AGK18,KT17}, reasoning about resource interfaces \cite{CA+03}, and a dynamic selection of resources \cite{AHK16}.

+We discuss some directions for future work.
+We studied the computational complexity of finding threshold budgets, which we formally define as the \THRESHBUD problem, and showed that for the objectives we consider, the problem is in NP and coNP using the reduction to random-turn games.
+We leave open the problem of finding a tighter classification for \THRESHBUD.
+Our result hints that the problem is not NP-hard.
+A tighter classification would be, optimistically, a polynomial-time algorithm for \THRESHBUD, or, pessimistically, showing that \THRESHBUD is as hard as solving general simple stochastic games, which is a problem in NP and coNP for which no polynomial-time algorithm is known.

-There are several problems we left open as well as plenty of future research directions.
-We list a handful of them below.
-We showed that the complexity of \THRESHBUD is in NP and coNP.
-We leave open the problem of determining its exact complexity.
-We conjecture that it is reducible from solving simple stochastic games, which will show that it is as hard as several other problems whose exact complexity is unknown.
-In this work we focused on parity and mean-payoff games. {\em Energy games} are games that are played on a weighted graph, where one of the players tries to reach negative energy and the second player tries to prevent it.
-Note that unlike parity and mean-payoff, the energy objective is not {\em prefix independent}.
-We can show that threshold budgets exist in energy games.
-The complexity of \THRESHBUD in energy games is interesting and is tied with recent work on optimizing the probability of reaching a destination in a weighted MDP \cite{HK15,RRS15}.
-For acyclic energy bidding games, the problem is PP-hard using a result in \cite{HK15}, and for a single-vertex games the problem is in P using the direct formula of \cite{Kat13}.
+In Section~\ref{sec:existential}, we discussed one-counter games in which \Min wins if the energy hits $0$ once in a play.
+Note that unlike parity and mean-payoff, this objective is not {\em prefix independent}.
+The complexity of \THRESHBUD in one-counter games is interesting and is related to recent work on optimizing the probability of reaching a destination in a weighted MDP \cite{HK15,RRS15}.
+For acyclic one-counter bidding games, the problem is PP-hard using a result in \cite{HK15}, and for a single-vertex games the problem is in P using the direct formula of \cite{Kat13}.
 For general games the problem is open.